Help WFSS Water the Seeds of Change in South Sudan

 Watering the Seeds of Change aims to raise $1,500,000 to replace outdated drilling and support equipment, allowing WFSS to become more efficient in drilling operations, and to bolster critical staff in both South Sudan and the United States, strengthening operations in both locations.
 The campaign will also fund a pilot sanitation project, allowing WFSS to fully move into the WASH (water, sanitation and hygiene) sector.

-As of October 17, WFSS has raised $920,000, over 60% of our goal.
+As of December 21, WFSS has raised over $1,000,000, over 66% of our goal!
 Please join us as we work to secure the future of our work in South Sudan.

 We look forward to engaging with our supporters across the US and around the world to complete the campaign.